aradiyo/aradiyo/README.md

 # Hi there, I'm Ali Alaradi 👋

 ## 🚀 About Me
-I'm a software developer specializing in Go, JavaScript, and more.
+I'm a software developer specializing in Go, JavaScript, Rust, SQL, Python, Ruby, Bash, C, and more.

 ## 🛠 Skills
 ### Languages